dhilipanand-AR/dhilipanand-AR/README.md

 I am also building my foundation in **programming, data handling, and computational problem-solving**.

-I believe in learning by doing — **understanding a concept, applying it, and improving through practice.**
+I believe in learning by doing — **understanding a concept, applying it and improving through practice.**

 ---
 ## 🎓 Education